CodeSpace-Edu/codespace-learning-journal/week-2/0-content/article-reflection-part-2-learning-to-code.md

-# 📚 Article Study Session 📚
+# 📚 Article Study Session

-📑 Link to the Article: Paste the article link here.
+📑 Link to the Article: [Why Learning to Code is so Damn Hard](https://www.thinkful.com/blog/why-learning-to-code-is-so-damn-hard/).

 ## 🖋️ Notable Quote:
 Copy and paste a key quote from the article that made an impact on you.